theapexlab/serverless-icebreaker/README.md

 - `buildPath`: default folder where the built lambdas are located
 - `searchTerm`: the start of the node_module comments to find
-- `warningThresholdMB`: the maximum acceptable size of the lambda in megabytes
+- `errorThresholdMB`: the maximum acceptable size of the lambda in megabytes
-- `showOnlyErrors`: show only the files that exceed the warning threshold
+- `showOnlyErrors`: show only the files that exceed the error threshold
 - `filterByName`: searchfilter for files
 - `detailedReport`: gives you a detailed report and the end